Josie Lane in the driver’s seat

 The other was working with certain people… once again with Dean Bryant, which is fantastic for me, as I feel we understand each other so well.
 Our partnership has made the show so much better every time.
 Working with Mathew Frank again as Musical Director, which was another full circle moment (we first worked together professionally on Spelling Bee), and my partner Chris Wright who played guitar in the show.

-It was really a highlight to be able to share this accomplishment with those special people in my life who matter most to me, and being up there with them and performing for them in my hometown was a very special feeling."
-I am always eternally grateful for all of the lessons I learnt during my time at CPCA, which is where I gained a lot of the core values that have kept me going strong today."
+It was really a highlight to be able to share this accomplishment with those special people in my life who matter most to me, and being up there with them and performing for them in my hometown was a very special feeling.

 You’ve been performing since a you were a young girl at Melbourne’s CPCA, what has been the best advice you were given on your journey?